 Before You Go: Planning Your Alpamayo Circuit Trek

-The Alpamayo Circuit Trek can be completed in as few as 8 days, so if you’re into traveling ultralight or have a limited amount of time, you should bring enough supplies to last the 8 days.
-However, as I’ll explain later in this itinerary, there are a few stop along the circuit where I would highly recommend spending an extra day or two to explore the high elevation valleys, lakes, and base camps.
+The Alpamayo Circuit Trek can be completed in as few as 8 days, though I recommend setting aside more time than that.
+However, if you have a limited amount of time, bring enough supplies to last at least 8 days.
 My trek lasted 12 days, but that included some slow hiking and getting lost.
-This guide is made for a 10 day itinerary, allowing for a few days spent exploring lesser visited high Andean landscapes.
+This guide is a 10-day itinerary, allowing for a few days spent exploring lesser-known high Andean landscapes.

 Any trek in the Cordillera Blanca begins from Huaraz, a town in the Ancash Region and the center of all trekking in Peru.
 There are several bus companies that will take you from Lima to Huaraz in about 8 hours.
-Z Buss is probably the cheapest, but more well known bus companies also make the route.
+Z Buss is one of the cheapest but other, better-known bus companies also make the route.

-Spend a few days in Huaraz to acclimatize to the altitude.
-This is very important!
-You’ll be spending almost the entire Alpamayo Trek above 4000m.
-If you try to do this hike without getting acclimatized, you will get sick.
+Before your trek, spend a few days in Huaraz to acclimatize to the altitude.
+You’ll be spending almost the entire Alpamayo Trek above 4000m (13,000ft).
+If you try to do this trek without getting acclimatized first, you will almost certainly get sick.

 Huaraz is also the spot to rent any gear you’ll need, buy supplies, and find trekking buddies.
 Most outdoor shops in town sell maps of the Cordillera Huayhuash with the Alpamayo Trek included.
 There are various qualities at various prices ranging from about 40 soles to 100 soles.

-For food shopping in Huaraz, there are a few small grocery stores located about town.
-These are generally well stocked but over priced.
+For food shopping in Huaraz, there are a few small grocery stores in town.
+These are generally well stocked but overpriced.
 The best place to get supplies for your hike is in the Mercado Central.
-There, shops sell all kinds of nuts and seeds in bulk at half the price of the super market.
-You can also find cookies, biscuits, instant noodles, hot cocoa mix, and everything else you could possibly need for an 8 to 12 day trek.
+There, shops sell all kinds of nuts and seeds in bulk at half the price of the supermarket.
+You can also find cookies, biscuits, instant noodles, hot cocoa mix, and everything else you could possibly need for an 8 to 12-day trek.